RetroPie/RetroPie-Docs/docs/Amiga.md

 - For Raspberry Pi 1 users - make sure you overclock your device.
 Amiga emulation works much faster when overclocked to maximum.
 Without overclocking some games do not run at full speed.

-## Launching games directly from EmulationStation:
+## Launching games directly from EmulationStation

 Here you will find an application (with GUI):